 An email from Gayle McLaughlin, the Green mayor with the largest constituency in the US, from Richmond, California:

-What an historic night it was!
+What a historic night it was!
 I want to thank the nearly one hundred public speakers who spoke on the item (76% of speakers were against the casino).
 Thank you also to the hundreds of individuals who sent emails, almost 100% against the casino.
+The views expressed by all of you shows that people are more in favor of online casinos nowadays.
+Many of the best in New Jersey can be located by visiting https://www.usgamblingsites.com/new-jersey/.
+There is as much fun to be found in online gambling as a physical casino; with sites like dream palace casino offering over 400 games to play, your choice of gambling experiences from the comfort of home has never been so good which begs the question of why people still go to casinos.

 The good jobs and healthy image we all seek require our undivided attention.
 Our work for a sustainable Richmond must continue to gain momentum, as we build on our history of resiliency and overcome challenges together…leading with our dreams for a better future.
 Our belief in each other and in the power of community defining its own destiny must continue to deepen – thus furthering us on our journey for a more just and equitable society.
 We can and must reflect this vision at Pt.
 Molate and throughout Richmond.
 To those who say we must “take what we get” even if it is a dead-end road for our city, let us remind them of April 5, 2011 as the day democracy prevailed with a chorus of voices saying: No, No CasiNO!